2 Reading, Plotting, Querying & Validating

 plot(vox, voxel = TRUE, bg = "white")

-To better visualize the vertical structure of a point cloud, investigate classification results, or compare results of different interpolation routines, a cross section can be plotted.
-To do that we first need to decide where the cross section is located (i.e. define the beginning and the end) and specify it’s width.
-The point cloud can then be clipped and the X and Z coordinates used to create the plot.
+To better visualize the vertical structure of a point cloud, investigate classification results, or compare the results of different interpolation routines, a cross section can be plotted.
+To do this, we first need to decide where the cross section will be located (i.e., define the beginning and end) and specify its width.
+The point cloud can then be clipped, and the X and Z coordinates used to create the plot.

-For example, to create a 100 m long cross section we may define the beginning and the end and then use clip_transect() function to subset the point cloud.
+For example, to create a 200 m long cross section, we might define the beginning and end, and then use the clip_transect() function to subset the point cloud.

 p2 <- c(273542, 5274542)

 Rendering can be achieved with base plot or ggplot2.
-Notice the use of @data to extract the data.frame from the LAS object.
+Notice the use of payload() to extract the data.frame from the LAS object.

 library(ggplot2)